tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/01/overview.md

 ### Validation target ###

-You can select one of the followings :
+You can select one of the followings:

 - **All requests**
   Every request to the front-end will be validated as a blocking target.